outlandnish/outlandnish/README.md

 - [AutonomouStuff](https://autonomoustuff.com/).
 Brief exploration into building embedded systems and retrofitting cars for self-driving research.
 - [Arity](https://www.arity.com/).
 Product Manager for the Driving Engine SDK which used phone sensors to understand driver behavior.
 - [Lumo](https://www.thinklumo.com/).
 Architected the systems for productionzing ML driven flight delay predictions for frequent fliers.
 - [AirMap](https://www.airmap.com).
-Co-designed / architected the first generation of services + maps for drones to interact with national airspace.
+Co-designed / architected the first generation of services + maps for drones to safely interact with national airspace.
+Used by the FAA, DJI, and more.
 - [HERE Maps](https://www.here.com/).
 Applied R&D for large volume, ML based map feature identification and generation pipelines from GPS probe data sources.
 - Strados.
 Startup idea to humanize your car (Tamogatchi style) so that people could understand vehicle health.